 The London Transport Museum which is right in the heart of Central London in the historic Covent Garden area and near the Underground station of the same name.
 Also within easy walking distance are Leicester Square and Charing Cross stations (it is advised to consult a streetmap for exact walking routes).

-The London Transport Museum features a wide range of mostly historic transports including horse buses, trams, trolleybuses, motor / omnibuses, steam trains, electric locomotives, early tube trains and much, much, more.
-In addition there is a large well stock book shop which also sells DVD's, souvenirs and model railways and a coffee shop.
-Entry to the retail shop is free.
-Whilst the museum does charge an entry fee the tickets are valid for a year, so return visits are free, although some proof of identity is requested.
+The London Transport Museum features a wide range of mostly historic transports including horse buses, trams, trolleybuses, motor / omnibuses, steam engines, electric locomotives, early tube trains and much, much, more.
+In addition there is a large well stocked shop which sells books, magazines, DVD's, souvenirs, model railways and a coffee shop.

 Transport enthusiasts may find this webpage which leads to some online maps that show most railways within the London area to be of interest.